yodrew/yodrew.github.io/f/fasting.md

 ************

 Doctors who are ill, and incapable of curing themselves, should be struck off the medical register. –

-    _     **H   **ere is the story of a patient suffering from multiple sclerosis.
-The destruction of his

-   intestinal flora over several years has evidently been the cause of the slow and insidious evolution of this terrible paralysis.
+Here is the story of a patient suffering from multiple sclerosis.
+The destruction of his intestinal flora over several years has evidently been the cause of the slow and insidious evolution of this terrible paralysis.

 In hospital he was given an immunosuppressant to suppress his natural defences.
 A curious way of treating illness – attack the body’s natural defences so it can’t show any symptoms !
 But why not kill the illness so there is no longer any symptom at all ?
 Isn’t it the collapse of these defences that have caused Aids and paralysis ?
 And at the same time doctors prescribe yeast to redevelop the intestinal flora which have been destroyed.
 Insane:  the yeast is also destroyed by the same drugs which destroyed the flora. -